-Over the next three years, we plan on increasing our member's financial confidence by providing tailored, accessible service while diligently focusing on our financial stability.
+Over the next three years, we plan on increasing our members' financial confidence by providing tailored, accessible service while diligently focusing on our financial stability.

-- We will support our staff to deliver tailored service. - We will invest in our service delivery platform to expand our accessibility. - We will diversify our revenue streams to effectively manage our financial stability. - We will enable economic development in our region.
+- We will support our staff to deliver tailored service. - We will invest in our service delivery platform to expand our accessibility. - We will promptly adapt to changes in our revenue streams to effectively manage our financial stability. - We will continue to support Crossroads Country in an impactful way.